 As you move through the Lifestyle Design Process, you’ll begin to simultaneously build a self-care practice that supports you fully, within each of the 8 key areas of your life.
 The Lifestyle Design Process is based on an 8-dimensional self-care framework that helps you stay organized and focused.
 Here’s an overview:

 Systemic: How you eat, move and rest

-Emotive: How you express ourselves
+Emotive: How you express yourself

 Luminescent: How you illuminate your inner truth

-Financial: How you allocate our resources
+Financial: How you allocate your resources

 Cognitive: How you think